 Typically, at times such as these, employers must choose between one of two options: laying off employees or making them redundant.

-On 20 March, the Chancellor of the Exchequer, Rishi Sunak, announced the creation of the Coronavirus Job Retention Scheme (CJRS) designed to avoid mass redundancies and keep workers employed within their role.
+On 20 March, Chancellor Rishi Sunak announced the creation of the Coronavirus Job Retention Scheme (CJRS) designed to avoid mass redundancies and keep workers employed within their role.

-The CJRS, which allowed employers to claim up to 80% of furloughed employees’ usual monthly wage costs (up to the value of £2,500 per month), was initially destined to last just three months, from the beginning of March until the end of June.
+The CJRS, allowing employers to claim up to 80% of furloughed employees’ usual monthly wage costs (up to the value of £2,500 per month), was initially destined to last just three months from the beginning of March until the end of June.

-Midway through April, the Scheme was extended by a further month until the end of July.
-Just last week, the Government confirmed that it would now be extended until the end of October.
+Midway through April, the scheme was extended by a further month until the end of July.
+Just last week, it was confirmed that it would now be extended until the end of October.

 Furlough Scheme: what's the latest?